cyberbitgame/cyberbitgame/README.md

 * You must have GNU C Compiler gcc.
-* You must have autotools on your machine (automake, autoconf and libtool
+* You must have autotools on your machine (automake, autoconf and libtool packages).
-* packages).
 Under Ubuntu they are found in build-essential package.
+* You must have SDL1.2 installed on your machine.
 * You must have cutter framework installed (cutter-test_framework package) in order to be able to run tests, but this is not required to build the package.